Coefficient Giving: Impact estimation

-Coefficient Giving often uses a quantitative approach to estimate a grant's expected impact — for example, using back-of-the-envelope calculations based on scientific evidence to evaluate projects in areas like vaccine research, farm animal welfare, and the development of techniques for detecting environmental lead.
+Coefficient Giving says it uses back-of-the-envelope calculations to estimate a grant's expected impact in areas such as vaccine research, farm animal welfare, and the development of techniques for detecting environmental lead.

 Hits-based giving

-In some cases, Coefficient Giving pursues "high-risk, high-reward" opportunities that don't necessarily have a strong evidence base or a high chance of success, but could potentially become philanthropic "hits" with enormous positive impact.
+In some cases, Coefficient Giving pursues "high-risk, high-reward" opportunities that do not necessarily have a strong evidence base or a high chance of success, but could potentially become philanthropic "hits" with substantial positive impact.
 It refers to this approach as "hits-based giving," comparing it to strategies used in venture capital investing.

 Examples of philanthropic hits cited by Coefficient Giving include the Green Revolution and the development of oral contraceptives.
-The organization has itself invested heavily in basic science and other areas with highly uncertain impact — for example, as an early supporter of Nobel Laureate David Baker's work on computational methods for protein design.
+The organization has itself invested in basic science and other areas with highly uncertain impact — for example, as an early supporter of Nobel laureate David Baker's work on computational methods for protein design.

-Focus areas

-Coefficient Giving's focus areas are split across two portfolios: Global Health and Wellbeing, and Global Catastrophic Risks.

-Global Health and Wellbeing

-Women and children receive anti-malarial bednets in Malawi.
-Nets were provided by the Against Malaria Foundation and distributed by local organizations.

-Coefficient Giving's Global Health & Wellbeing portfolio focuses on improving health outcomes and overall wellbeing, particularly in low- and middle-income countries.
-The approach emphasizes cost-effective, evidence-based interventions that can be scaled to reach large populations.

-Historically, a large fraction of funding in this portfolio went toward charities recommended by GiveWell.
-Since 2021, Coefficient Giving has pushed to identify causes that could leverage funding to "get more humanitarian impact per dollar", leading to the creation of several new programs (in areas such as public health and development policy) and leaving GiveWell as a smaller portion of the portfolio.

-Global health and development

-Coefficient Giving's support for global health and development includes efforts to prevent malaria, promote routine vaccinations, and scale up water chlorination efforts to reduce the spread of waterborne diseases.
+Funds

+As of September 2026, Coefficient Giving's work is split across 15 funds, each of which is focused on a particular area.
+Each fund pools money from multiple donors and directs it toward what Coefficient Giving believes to be the most promising opportunities in its areas.

+Abundance and Growth